HIT-sIN/Hitsin-Shoping-mart/README.md

 * And PHP as backend
 * Jquery as validations and all
 * Mysql for storing database
+The Working link of the website is here https://hit-sin.github.io/Hitsin-Shoping-mart/
 > Steps to run the application with screenshots o Firstly need to login to the application trough  "login.html" page